Engineering Note

 }

-Thin APIs reduce complexity and make endpoints predictable.
+Thin APIs reduce complexity and make endpoints more predictable during debugging and testing.

-UI components should focus only on rendering.
-Avoid embedding business logic in components.
+UI components should focus on rendering data and handling presentation.
+Avoid embedding business logic, database calls, or permission rules directly inside reusable components.

 Common Mistakes